It’s the first injury report of 2017

 For the Chiefs, tight end Travis Kelce (calf), safety Ron Parker (ankle), linebacker Reggie Ragland (knee), and guard Parker Ehringer (knee) were limited participants in Monday’s practice.
 Defensive tackle Bennie Logan (knee), cornerback Terrance Mitchell (hamstring), and kicker Cairo Santos (right groin) fully participated.

 For the Patriots, tackle Cameron Fleming (knee) and defensive tackle Vincent Valentine (knee) did not participate in practice on Monday.
-Limited participants were safety Malcolm Mitchell (knee), receiver Matthew Slater (hamstring), linebacker Harvey Langi (concussion), safety Nate Ebner (shoulder), and defensive tackle Adam Butler (knee).
+Limited participants were receiver Malcolm Mitchell (knee), receiver Matthew Slater (hamstring), linebacker Harvey Langi (concussion), safety Nate Ebner (shoulder), and defensive tackle Adam Butler (knee).

 The biggest injury issues for both teams — Chiefs running back Spencer Ware and Patriots receiver Julian Edelman — already have been resolved, with both players gone for the year due to knee injuries.